tshi04/NATS/README.md

 ## Features

-The AbsSum is equipped with following features:
+The NATS is equipped with following features:

 - ```Attention based seq2seq framework.```
 Encoder and decoder can be LSTM or GRU.
 The attention scores can be calculated with three different alignment methods.